apache/cassandra/doc/source/new/virtualtables.rst

 Virtual tables and virtual keyspaces are quite different from regular tables and keyspaces respectively such as:

-- Virtual tables are read-only, but it is likely to change
+- Virtual tables support modifications only if the underlaying implementation allows it
 - Virtual tables are not replicated
 - Virtual tables are local only and non distributed
 - Virtual tables have no associated SSTables
-- Virtual tables support ``TRUNCATE`` only if the underlaying implementation allows it
 - Consistency level of the queries sent virtual tables are ignored
 - Virtual tables are managed by Cassandra and a user cannot run DDL to create new virtual tables to modify existing virtual tables
 - Virtual tables are created in special keyspaces and not just any keyspace